-Our Lab focuses on three main aspects of cancer research:
+Our Lab focuses on four main aspects of cancer research:

 Cancer is generally easier to treat, and a better outcome is assured, if the tumor growth is found early in its development.
 If it is discovered before metastatic spread, then generally a more favorable outcome is achieved.
 We have discovered a tumor marker found in serum that will aid in diagnosis, prognosis and tumor management.
 This marker accurately reflects tumor presence, and tumor stage.
 Several other laboratories working in this field have confirmed this research.
 We have developed an accurate test method for this marker, BYU has patented the discovery and it has been licensed to a biotech company for commercial development.

 2. Biomarker discovery